 The state-averaged monthly rainfall record was established because of the broad geographic extent of heavy rainfall events.
 Individual station June monthly rainfall records were set from Luverne on the Iowa border, to International Falls on the Canadian border.
 June rainfall totals across large sections of the state ranked above the 95th percentile (one year in twenty) when compared with the historical record.

-Some preliminary record-setting June totals for individual locations, by region, from north to south, include:
+Some record-setting June totals for individual locations, by region, from north to south, include:

 Ada 9.05 inches